EU regulator authorizes AstraZeneca vaccine for all adults

 —-

 Cheng reported from Toronto.
-Associated Press writers Samuel Petrequin in Brussels, Nicole Winfield in Rome, Danica Kirka in London, Angela Charlton and Alex Turnbull in Paris, and Jan M. Olsen in Copenhagen, Denmark, contributed.
+Associated Press writers Samuel Petrequin and Raf Casert in Brussels, Nicole Winfield in Rome, Danica Kirka in London, Angela Charlton and Alex Turnbull in Paris, and Jan M. Olsen in Copenhagen, Denmark, contributed.

 —-